Align your goals and interests with your studies by choosing one of our specializations.

-Gain deeper insight into the nexus between psychology and the criminal justice system, explore mental health issues that may drive criminal behavior, and prepare to make a social impact as a researcher, teacher, or consultant.
+Our online forensic psychology program can help you develop deeper insight into the nexus between psychology and the criminal justice system, explore mental health issues that may drive criminal behavior, and prepare you to make a social impact as a researcher, teacher, or consultant.

 As a graduate of this program, you will be prepared to: